Quickstart

 Create the Caddy container Quadlet resource

 Create a file caddy.container.gotmpl for the Caddy container Quadlet: touch caddy.container.gotmpl.
-We want to template secrets into the file later, so make sure the file ends with .gotmpl to designate it as a templated resource.
+We want to template attributes into the file later, so make sure the file ends with .gotmpl to designate it as a templated resource.
 Materia uses the standard Go Templating engine.

 Using your editor of choice, insert the following lines into the file we just created: